-For each of these measurements, I suggest tracking them alongside a goal.
+For each of these measurements, businesses should track them alongside a goal.
 It can be a goal generated by your own company or an industry-wide goal.
 Within many industries, these metrics are tracked and published by trade associations and private companies, including ReferenceUSA, BizStats, and Risk Management Association, among others.

 As with all analytics, these metrics are most useful when they are presented in ways that are simple, clear, and actionable, allowing the user to dive into the details behind each measurement.

-GMROI (pronounced gim-roy with a hard g) stands for “gross margin return on investment” and it is a very important number to track.
+GMROI stands for “gross margin return on investment” and it is a very important number to track.
 This is an inventory profitability evaluation ratio that measures a firm’s ability to turn inventory into cash above the cost of inventory.
 Here is how you calculate your GMROI:

 Gross margin = (gain from investment – cost of inventory)